 The level of contribution expected from the industrial partner depends on the intellectual property arrangements between the academic and industrial partners.
-Please refer to MICAs for further information including what can be included under industrial partner costs.
-Where IP arrangements have been pre-negotiated, the industrial partner is expected to contribute a minimum of 25 per cent for basic research or 50 per cent for applied research of the total project costs (ie total cost of project industry costs and academic costs).
+Please refer to MRC Industry Collaborative Agreements (MICAs) for calls opening before 27 April 2022 or the Industry Collaboration Framework (ICF) for calls opening after 27 April 2022 for further information including what can be included under industrial partner costs.

-Full details should be entered in section 4 of the MICA form and the sum entered as DI Other on the Je-S form.
+Full details should be entered in section 4 of the MICA form.
+The cash or in-kind contribution of the industrial partner should be entered into the project partners contribution fields on the Je-S form.